BEST WAY TO START IS WITH A COMPLEMENTARY 20 MINUTE DISCOVERY SESSION - discover if we are a good fit, if what I do resonates.

 There are literally hundreds of different styles or approaches to Yoga and Yoga Therapy, so just like when you go in for an acupuncture treatment, or a chiropractic appointment, you will find there are a myriad of methods even within the same profession.
 Generally it is suggested that you work with a Yoga Therapist for a series of sessions in order to see results.
 The idea is to jump start your healing facilitation ( Tier 1) and then to give you tools so that you do not rely on the practitioner (Tier 2).
 Any good healing facilitator empowers the individual to find what works for them, assisting and supporting as long as needed, but then eventually less and less.
 For some, doing both a home practice and having a set of scheduled ‘deeper’ sessions with a Therapist is the best choice.
 For others, it’s a matter of doing a series or a few series of sessions then developing a home practice that works within their schedules and needs."

-This is my approach to Yoga Therapy.
-There are generally two tiers:
+This is my approach to Yoga Therapy

 Tier 1.
 We do a series of one-on-one sessions that are akin to bodywork/massage/acupuncture, which is unique to the Yoga Therapy training I've received.
 In a session there is very little instruction, rather it is a modality where you are able to be quiet and still, diving in to a deep state of relaxation stimulating the parasympathetic nervous system.